 “We’ve known for a while that there needed to be a mechanism within the law school to coordinate all these opportunities and help students navigate their own path to social justice,” Silverstein said.

 To that end, the center has hosted a series of seminars this fall, in which alumni and upper-division law students shared their paths for pursuing social justice work during and after law school.
 A talk on “How to Land and Fund a Social Justice Summer Job” is scheduled for Nov.
 1.

 Another goal of the center is to strengthen the law school’s existing network of public-interest-minded students, faculty, staff, and alumni.

->

-> Glidden also has 20 years of public interest experience, much of it focused on challenging inhumane prison conditions through impact litigation, both with the Prison Law Office and as a clinical teacher.
-She has been teaching public-interest law courses for over a decade and joined UC Hastings in 2015, where she previously served as the Director of Externships and the Pro Bono Program.
+Glidden also has 20 years of public interest experience, much of it focused on challenging inhumane prison conditions through impact litigation, both with the Prison Law Office and as a clinical teacher.
+She has been teaching public-interest law courses for over a decade and joined UC Law SF in 2015, where she previously served as the Director of Externships and the Pro Bono Program.

->

-> The new Center for Social Justice is also the new home for the law school’s Pro Bono Program.
+The new Center for Social Justice is also the new home for the law school’s Pro Bono Program.
 That program is being led by its first full-time director – Allison Wang – who brings 17 years of experience in law firm and non-profit practice.